karthick18/bal_voltha/README.md

 c) activate_pon (untested but should work)

 So activate_olt request for asfvolt16_olt works.

-But the voltha client side still waits for something more.
+The indications client as of now sends access term indicator on activation complete to voltha.

 The approach is pretty simple w.r.t directly utilizing BAL cli over translating incoming GRPC bal request to BAL messages to send another RPC (hare-brained approach).